Become a Confident HR Leader

-Jennifer Buck, SPHR, Director of Human Resources, UW Continuum College
+Jennifer Buck, SPHR, Director, Human Resources, UW Continuum College

-Kelly Cameron, SPHR, Director of Human Resources, LDC, Inc.
+Kelly Cameron, SPHR, Director, Human Resources, LDC, Inc.

 Rick Coffey, SPHR, CEBS, CPC, CPCM, PI,

-Suzanne LaBossiere Ebling, SPHR, Vice President of Human Resources, Seattle Goodwill
+Suzanne LaBossiere Ebling, SPHR, Vice President, Human Resources, Seattle Goodwill

 Vandra L. Huber, PhD, Professor of Human Resources and Management, UW Foster School of Business, Department of Management and Organizations